jvrunion/cor/README.md

-#C&#213;R
+#C&#213;R - An Ember.js driven Micro Framework

 Responsive Micro Site Template using Bootstrap 3, Ember.js, Leaflet.js, and Yeoman, Grunt and Bower for Package Managment

-##PRE-REQUISITES
+###PRE-REQUISITES

-*You have to have NPM installed for Node.js package managment *You will also need to have Grunt installed as your task runner
+* You have to have NPM installed for Node.js package managment
+* You will also need to have Grunt installed as your task runner

-##QUICK INSTALL
+###QUICK INSTALL

 ```bash
   npm install -g grunt-contrib-compass
 ```

-Then install Yeoman via npm
+* Then install Yeoman via npm

 ```bash
   npm install -g yo